Civil War artillery was somewhat limited to only firing at visible targets. Because of this the artillery fought side by side with the infantry.

 There were also many different types of artillery rounds to go with these many different types of artillery pieces.

 There were four types of Civil War cannon ammunition that was used during the war.
 They were solid shot, shell, case, and canister.

 Solid shot was used against soldiers and enemy artillery.

 Shell was simply a hollow shell filled with black powder, which was ignited by a fuse.

 Case was also a hollow shell and it was also filled with black powder but the one difference was that it had iron balls inside it, needless to say this did damage to people.

-However despite all of this, the artillery used during the Civil War was really not that effective at inflicting causalities on the enemy.
-Only a small percentage of battle causalities were as a result of artillery fire.
+Despite all of this, artillery used during the Civil War was not very effective at inflicting causalities on the enemy.
+Most battle causalities came from rifle fire.